apify/actor-email-signature-generator/README.md

-# Apify Email Signature Generator
+# Apify email signature generator

 This actor generates an email signature for Apify team members based on the provided details.
 The generated signature is available in the key-value store, with the key being "OUTPUT".